 Affiliated is a coalition of students working to sustain a better LGBTQ-inclusive culture within the Fraternities, Sororities, and Independent Living Groups (FSILGs) at MIT.
 Be your thing, whether its some combination of fraternity life and drag shows or clubbing with friends or copious amounts of baked goods or just getting off campus.
-You are welcome here.
+Or maybe you don't know yet--that's cool too.
+Everyone is welcome here.

 At the 2015 LBGT Community Leadership Conference in Provincetown, never before was there such a collection of queer members from MIT’s FSILG community.
 One of the key initiatives of the year was to focus on supporting the intersection of the FSILG and LBGTQ communities.
 Simultaneously, different LBGT-identified students in FSILGs started looking for people who they could closely relate to outside of their houses.
 By October, the two motions crossed paths and unified.